GoogleCloudPlatform/community/tutorials/gke-less-disruptive-node-upgrades/index.md

 This tutorial follows the
 [Deploying a containerized web application](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) tutorial.
-We recommended that you complete the previous tutorial before starting this one.

-If you didn't complete the
-[Deploying a containerized web application](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) tutorial and would like to immediately start this tutorial, you can run the following commands to create a cluster with the `hello-app` application running on it:
+We recommend that you complete the previous tutorial before starting this one.
+If you didn't complete the [Deploying a containerized web application](https://cloud.google.com/kubernetes-engine/docs/tutorials/hello-app) tutorial and would like to immediately start this tutorial, then you can run the following commands to create a cluster with the `hello-app` application running on it:

 1. Clone the repository and navigate to the app directory: